phalcon-orphanage/docs/en/reference/dispatching.rst

 For example, you want your URLs look like: http://mywebsite.com/controller/key1/value1/key2/value

-Parameters by default are passed as they come in the URL, you can transform them to the desired schema:
+Parameters by default are passed as they come in the URL to actions, you can transform them to the desired schema:

 .. code-block:: php